vramana/cherow/README.md

 Babylon is highly coupled to Babel, and is comparatively very slow and buggy, failing to correctly handle even stable ECMAScript standard features.

 None of these parsers would fare any chance against the official Test262 suite, and most fail a substantial number of them.
 Also, more and more JS tools require parsing support, and slower parsers result in slower tools.
 ESLint already spends a significant portion of its time parsing, often upwards of 1/4 of its time.

+You can see and try the demo expample live in the [cherow-dummy-plugin repo](https://github.com/cherow/cherow-dummy-plugin)

 ## Bug reporting